How Many Steps In One Mile Walking Vs. Running?

 How Many Steps in a Mile Walking?

-How Many Steps In Mile Running?
+How Many Steps in a Mile Running?

 Stride Length